TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 3/Psalms 3.6.md

 ---

-I will not be afraid of ten thousands of the people That have set themselves against me round about.
+I will not be afraid of tens of thousands of people who have set themselves against me on every side.